by Jessica Gore of The Sweater Collective

 Repeat Rows 3–4 three [four,five] times more (8 unwrapped sts in middle of heel and 5 [6,7] wrapped sts on either side), ending with Row 4.

-Next Row (RS): knit to last heel st/1 st before marker if used, picking up wraps and knitting them tog tbl with the wrapped sts on the second half of the row.
-Remove marker, ssk last heel st tog with the first gusset st. Turn.
-(1 st dec’d)
+Next Row (RS): k17 [19,21], picking up wraps and knitting them tog tbl with the wrapped sts as you reach them.
+Remove marker if used, ssk last heel st tog with the first gusset st. Turn work.
+(55 [63,71] sts on N2)

-Next Row (WS): sl1 pwise wyif, purl to last heel st/1 st before marker if used, picking up wraps and purling them tog with the wrapped sts on the second half of the row.
-Remove marker, purl last heel st tog with the first gusset st. Turn.
+Next Row (WS): sl1 pwise wyif, p26 [30,34], picking up wraps and purling them tog with the wrapped sts as you reach them.
+Remove marker if used, purl last heel st tog with the next gusset st. Turn work.
+(54 [62,70] sts on N2)

 EYE OF PARTRIDGE HEEL FLAP (worked flat)